HumanSignal/label-studio/docs/source/guide/storage.md

     ]
 }
 ```

+!!! note
-> `"s3:DeleteObject` is only needed for target storage connections where you want deleted annotations in Label Studio to also be deleted in the target S3 bucket.
+    `"s3:DeleteObject` is only needed for target storage connections where you want deleted annotations in Label Studio to also be deleted in the target S3 bucket.

 For more details about using an IAM role with an external ID to provide access to a third party (Label Studio), see the Amazon AWS documentation [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).